dpep/ice_age_rb/README.md

 IceAge
 ======
 Freeze your ENVironment during testing.
-ENV is reset before each test, making it trivial to maintain test isolation while testing your code with different environment variable values.
+ENV is reset after each test, making it trivial to maintain test isolation while testing your code with different environment variable values.

 #### Install